Chonghui-Liu/PACSI-project/README.md

 ### How to cite `PACSI` ###
 Please cite the following manuscript:

-> *Identification of cell subpopulations associated with disease phenotypes from scRNA-seq data*.
+> *Identification of cell subpopulations associated with disease phenotypes from scRNA-seq data using PACSI*.
+BMC biology (2023). https://doi.org/10.1186/s12915-023-01658-3.
 Chonghui Liu, Yan Zhang, Xin Gao,and Guohua Wang<br />

 ### Support ##